ILIAS-eLearning/ilias/docs/configuration/install.md

 error_log files, which are created in case of errors and are referenced in ILIAS by an errorcode.

-Also to store the ilias configuartion which is later used to configurate ilias we create the folder /var/www/config . to prevent problems later with npm we create /var/www/.npm with webowner rights.
+Also, to store the ILIAS configuration, which is later used to configurate ILIAS, we create the folder /var/www/config.
+To prevent future issues with npm we create /var/www/.npm with webowner rights.

 ```shell
 mkdir /var/www/ilias